GiedriusMar/Kebabine_using_Python_Flask/README.md

 As I am just begginer student learning Python and Flask, this project is designed to help you understand the basics of web development using Python and Flask technologies.
 The application simulates a simple "Kebab shop" website where users can browse the menu.
 Authorised person (Admin) after logging-in can upload new product (direct from website application), delete product, etc.

+##
+This `README.md` file provides an overview of your project, instructions for setting up a virtual environment, and how to get started with running the application.
+Adjust the sections as needed for your specific project requirements.

 ## Table of Contents
 - [Features](#features)
 - [Project Structure](#project-structure)